There are a million reasons to love New York City: a thriving arts scene; pizza on every corner; its melting pot of cultures.

 Finding a place to live can be a nightmare, and it’s one that twin brothers Guy and Ori Goldman, 28, are starting to wake people up from.

 In early 2015, the Goldman brothers launched Loftey, an agency that takes the seemingly endless stream of false leads, expensive broker fees, and high moving costs out of the apartment-hunting process.
-The idea was born from Guy’s three years of experience working as a broker and the brothers’ shared interest in real estate, explain the WeWork Gramercy members.
+The idea was born from Guy’s three years of experience working as a broker and the brothers’ shared interest in real estate, explain the members of New York’s WeWork Gramercy.

 “95 percent of the apartments that you see posted online are fake,” Guy says.
 “The entire industry—all these rental companies, thousands of brokers—their entire business model is based on bait and switching clients.
 There’s very little honesty going on in the business.”